Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   If pivoting wider, the following options are available:
   - @c "id-columns": an array of strings representing the ID columns.
   - @c "names-from-column": a strings representing the 'names from'.
-  - @c "values-from-columns": an array of strings representing the 'falues from' columns.
+  - @c "values-from-columns": an array of strings representing the 'values from' columns.
   - @c "names-separator": If multiple value columns are provided, then this separator will join the label from @c namesFromColumn and the value column name.
   - @c "names-prefix": string to prepend to newly created pivot columns.